vtamara/cocoon-ajax-project-objective-result-indicator/README.md

 objective of each result), and in a separate table he/she will be able to edit the indicators (referencing the result of each indicator).

-To reference objectives it will use a short code (e.g O1, O2), and analogous for referencing results (e.g O1R1, O1R2, etc) and indicators (e.g O1R1I1, O1R2I1).
+To reference objectives it will use a short code chosen by the user (e.g O1, O2), and analogous for referencing results (e.g O1R1, O1R2, etc) and indicators (e.g O1R1I1, O1R2I1).

 We will build a simple application to fill this information by using Ruby on Rails with nested forms, jquery and a modified cocoon that uses